 The role of expert witness agencies

 Finding an expert witness psychologist has become increasingly easy with the proliferation of expert witness agencies.
 Any reputable agency will have a good understanding of the qualifications and experience of each of its associates.
 Even so, not all agencies clearly vet their expert’s registration, qualifications and experience.
 Most agencies will not ensure an expert meets their requirements of ongoing professional development and supervision.
 It is always worth asking what checks an agency uses to ensure that all their experts are qualified.

 Whilst there can be no overall guarantee how an expert will perform in each case, asking a few questions about the expert and the agency will often lead to better guarantees.
 Certainly, describing the issues in more depth than “Can you assess two parents in Basingstoke?” will often lead to an expert more appropriate for the specific case.

 Dr Andrew Derry

-Should you need help choosing the right Psychology Expert for your case, contact us here.
+Should you need help to instruct the right expert witness psychologist for your case, contact us here.